kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/12-update/04-update-mutation-client.md

 // MORE CODE
 ```

-* Copy from `schema.j`s `updateUserGenealogy` and paste to speed up workflow
+* Copy from `schema.js` and paste into `updateUserGenealogy` to speed up workflow

-## Import Mutation component and surround EditGenealogyModal with it
+## Import Mutation component and surround `EditGenealogyModal` with it
 * Here is the final UserGenealogies.js

 `UserGenealogies.js`